yuninxia/HPCToolkit/doc/src/users/spack.md

 ```

 Run `spack info` on a small package.
-This will trigger cloning the spack packages repository.
+This will trigger cloning the Spack packages repository.

 ```
 spack info zlib